kframework/matching-logic-prover/prover/clpr/README.md

 whenever we see C(z,y0) on the lhs, for some y0, we can strengthen the lhs by adding psi(z,y0) to it.

 @Thai: How similar is this to the LU+Ind rules?
+Notice that here we don't need to keep track of anything.
+Instead we need an extra axiom set, which is empty initially.

-And is the above idea reasonably implementable?
+Is the above idea reasonably implementable?
 ```